Here’s Everything You Should Know About the Supplementary Retirement Scheme (SRS) Account

 Yes, there are limits to SRS contributions.

-Before you start trying to deposit your windfall from your en bloc sale in your Supplementary Retirement Scheme (SRS) account, know that there are 2 limits in place to keep people from abusing the scheme to avoid taxes: (a) annual SRS contribution limits and (b) personal income tax relief cap.
+Before you start trying to deposit your windfall from your en bloc sale into your SRS account, know that there are 2 limits in place to keep people from abusing the scheme to avoid taxes: (a) annual SRS contribution limits and (b) personal income tax relief cap.

 For (a) annual SRS contribution limits, there’s a maximum of how much you can contribute to your SRS account each year.
-Here are the latest SRS caps as of 2024:
+Here are the current SRS caps:

 There is no need to indicate your tax return to get your SRS tax relief.
 The bank administering your SRS account will report directly to the government and your tax relief will be computed automatically.